-There is clearly mounting interest, not to mention financial investment, in educator compensation reform throughout the United States.
-Coupled with the need for greater understanding of program design and its impact on teaching and learning, this paper now turns to the examination of TIF plans.
-The remaining sections begin to explore how federal TIF dollars are being used to shape incentive pay plans across the nation, a critical first step in understanding how TIF may ultimately influence teaching and learning within the U.S. K-12 public education system.
-V tails about the design of each site's TIF plan.
+After carefully reviewing existing sources of information about performance pay, the TIF program, and the first round of TIF grantees, we crafted a survey instrument to gather more details about the design of each site's TIF plan.
 The design features that became the focus of this TIF survey were largely informed by the growing body of research regarding important components of incentive pay plans generally.
 Each TIF site was asked to report on the following characteristics of their plan.